williamlamjy/mTracker/docs/UserGuide.md

 _**Note: Once quit, the instruments created during session will be stored and retrieved back by mTracker once it is relaunched.**_

-Note: If any of the non-optional parameters `Name`, `Current price`, `Sentiment` and `Expiry` are provided with invalid inputs, you would be prompted to give a valid input.

 ## FAQ